 Ultralight backpacking is a mentality that focuses on lightening your overall base weight before heading out on a hike.

 In the ultralight world of backpacking, the focus is on finding lightweight or ultralightweight gear that can be used for multiple purposes, like trekking poles for hiking and your shelter, allowing you to drop the weight tent poles would bring.

 At the core of ultralight isn’t danger or being unprepared but more how to ensure you are fully prepared but using the most out of what you bring when multipurpose wins over many single-purpose items.

 Ultralight backpacking is much more of a philosophy.
-The goal is not to skimp on gear or save as much money as possible, and it’s about finding what you need and what will be most beneficial for your particular needs and situation.
+The goal is not to skimp on gear or save as much money as possible; it’s about finding what you need and what will most benefit your particular needs and situation.

 It’s also about looking for ways to maximize the use of your gear and decrease the amount of gear you have to carry while providing full functionality in your ultralight pack.

 It’s worth noting that ultralight backpacking is not about minimalism or having nothing, but it does mean being mindful about what you bring and what you need for a particular outing.